dreadflopp/dreads_modlist_patches/README.md

 In the patch installer, choose *CBBE Bodyslide HDT*.

 #### [Winter Is Coming SSE - Cloaks](http://www.nexusmods.com/skyrimspecialedition/mods/4933)
-Install the patch for Cloaks of Skyrim.
+Install main file and the patch for Cloaks of Skyrim.

 ### Items – Weapons